 When creating a mood board, you’ll want to identify key trends and moods that you want to evoke.
 Then, you’ll research the strongest images that bring those trends and moods to life.
 Here’s a look at a few amazing mood boards.
 As you look at them, think about the emotions that they trigger.

-Always use a mood board that reflects your visual identity when creating your other mood boards for advertising purposes.
+To ensure that all of your marketing efforts align with your visual identity, your advertising mood board should reflect your visual identity.
 Check out the image below.
 It depicts several mood boards that are used for different marketing and branding purposes.
-All of them complement one another, which is pertinent for creating a positive visual identity.
+All of them complement one another, which is pertinent to creating a positive visual identity.

 For more on creating a high-converting visual marketing campaign that helps you build a positive visual identity, check out What Does a High-Converting Visual Marketing Campaign Look Like.